cschwem2er/stminsights/README.md

 After launching stminsights and uploading the file, all objects are automatically imported and you can select which models and effect estimates to analyze.

+In addition to the shiny app, several helper functions are available (e.g. `get_effects()` for storing effect estimates in a tidy dataframe).

 ## How to Deploy on Shiny Server